canro91/canro91.github.io/_posts/2020-06-15-CleanCoder.md

 * **Be honest about finishing your work.** The worst attitude is when you say you’re done when you actually aren’t.
 * **Ask for help.** It’s unprofessional to remain stuck when there is help available.

+Voilà!
+These are my main points from The Clean Coder.
+Do you see why I think it should be a mandatory reading?
+Oh, I missed another thing.
+An estimate isn't a date, but a range of dates.

+If you want to read other summaries, check [Clean Code: Takeaways]({% post_url 2020-01-06-CleanCodeReview %}) and [Pragmatic Thinking and Learning: Takeaways]({% post_url 2020-05-07-PragmaticThinkingAndLearning %}).